-- ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, informed by site-specific measurements and/or available data from other representative sites including the following contaminants: Total Suspended Particulates, PM2.5, PM10, SOx, VOCs and NOx; - current ambient noise levels within the local study area.
-Information on typical sound sources, geographic extent and temporal variations will be included; and - historical records of total precipitation (rain and snow), mean, maximum and minimum temperatures.
+- Ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, including the following contaminants: Total Suspended Particulates, PM2.5, PM10, SOx, VOCs and NOx; - Current ambient noise levels at both sites and within the local area, including the results of a baseline ambient noise survey.
+Information on typical sound sources, geographic extent and temporal variations will be included; - Existing ambient light levels at the project site and at any other areas where project activities could have an effect on light levels.
+The EIS will describe night-time illumination levels during different weather conditions and seasons; and - Historical records of total precipitation (rain and snow), mean, max and min temperatures;